FeeFighters/samurai-client-python/docs/django.md

     SAMURAI_NEWMETHOD_REDIRECT = # name of URL you want to redirect to upon success creating a new mayment method SAMURAI_UPDATEMETHOD_ERROR_REDIRECT = # name of URL you want to redirect to upon error updating a mayment method SAMURAI_UPDATEMETHOD_REDIRECT = # name of URL you want to redirect to upon success updating a mayment method

+In urls.py:

+You need to route the samurai views to any base URL of your choosing:

+    (r'^payment/', include('samurai_client_python.urls')),

+In this example, we will route it to "/payment/...".
+The app will take care of the rest.

 # Models